bmyerz/log2slqite/README.md

 The only restriction is that the function you give as the parameter value must have arguments that are other parameter names.

+### Skip over existing experiments

+You can skip experiments that you already have results for.
+This is useful when your experiments crashed and you need to resume where you left off without redoing experiments that succeeded.
+To do so, just pass the records for experiments you want to skip.
+You can get this list of records from anywhere, but one nice method is to just recycle your log parser (see below!).

 ## Parsing log files to store in sqlite

 ### Setup